Hadleyhzy/Hadleyhzy.github.io/_posts/2020-10-18-Linux Command Line.md

 tags:
   - Linux
   - Ubuntu
+  - Shell
 ---

 ## Basic Command Line

 ### The Shell, Bash
-Sheel is a program that takes commands from the keyboard and gives them to the operating system to perform.
+Shell is a program that takes commands from the keyboard and gives them to the operating system to perform.
 If you would like to know which shell you are using you may use a command called `echo` to display a system variable stating your current shell.

 ``` bash